AnshChaudhary01/AnshChaudhary_RISC-V-SoC-Tapeout-Program_VSD/Week1/Day_1/readme.md

 #  Day 1: Introduction to Verilog RTL Design & Synthesis

-Welcome to **Day 1** of the RTL Workshop!
+Welcome to **Day 1** of the RTL Workshop Report!
-Today, we'll embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
+Today, I'll embark on your journey into digital design by learning Verilog, open-source simulation with **Icarus Verilog (iverilog)**, and the basics of logic synthesis using **Yosys**.
 This guide will walk you through practical labs, essential concepts, and insightful explanations to help you build a strong foundation in RTL design.

 ---